 As we play summer production catch-up, we share this sermon Marthame preached at Northwest Presbyterian Church back in June.

-Karen Stephenson is Associate Pastor at Hope Lutheran Church in Palm Desert, California.
-Marthame and Karen spoke at last year’s Wild Goose Festival.
+Our conversation with Karen Stephenson took place at last year’s Wild Goose Festival.
+Karen is Associate Pastor at Hope Lutheran Church in Palm Desert, California.

 SEASON 8: FINDING YOUR MEDIUM

-British-Finnish documentary filmmaker John Webster explores human trafficking, climate change, and other critical issues of the human experience.
+We continue our conversation with British-Finnish documentary filmmaker John Webster, exploring his films on human trafficking, climate change, and other critical…

-Musician and actor Nick Pickrell is the organizer of the Open Table in Kansas City.
+Our conversation with musician and actor Nick Pickrell continues as we talk about the ministry of the Open Table in Kansas City, the difficulty of finding worship music…

-Part two of our conversation with actor Sekou Laidlow, as he connects the dots between acting and faith.
+We continue our conversation with actor Sekou Laidlow, as he connects the dots between his acting pursuits and his Christian faith.

-Part one of our conversation with actor Sekou Laidlow, as he reflects on his path from professional actor to Juilliard.
+In part one of our conversation with actor Sekou Laidlow, we reflect together on his path from professional actor to Juilliard.

-Part two of our conversation with consultant, singer/songwriter, minister Tamara Lebak.
+In part two of our conversation with consultant, singer/songwriter, minister Tamara Lebak, we discuss being both LGBTQ+ and religious, adapting the psalms…

-Part one of our conversation with consultant, singer/songwriter, minister Tamara Lebak.
+In part one of our conversation with consultant, singer/songwriter, minister Tamara Lebak, we talk about growing up in faith, being steeped in music, and…

 SEASON 7: EVERYTHING BELONGS

-Part two of our conversation with independent producer and visual artist Gabriela Arp!
+In part two of our conversation with independent producer and visual artist Gabriela Arp, we talk about gentrification, her project on sterilization in Puerto Rico…

-Part one of our conversation with independent producer and visual artist Gabriela Arp!
+In part one of our conversation with independent producer and visual artist Gabriela Arp, we discuss the draw of image, the power of the documentary, and…

-Part two of our conversation with Wende Ballew, the founder and Executive Director of Reforming Arts.
+In part two of our conversation with Wende Ballew, the founder and Executive Director of Reforming Arts, we talk about connecting thought and action, the importance of…

-Part one of our conversation with Wende Ballew, the founder and Executive Director of Reforming Arts.
+In part one of our conversation with Wende Ballew, the founder and Executive Director of Reforming Arts, we discuss growing up in a rural community, the power of…

-Part two of our conversation with ARC Executive Director Callid Keefe-Perry.
+In part two of our conversation with ARC Executive Director Callid Keefe-Perry, we discuss embodiment, why organizations should do power audits, and theopoetics.

-Our final live Creative Conversation of 2018 featuring artist/advocate/activist Jessica Caldas and pastor/activist/organizer Michael Wortham.
-Marthame co-hosted along with writer/artist/pastor Amina McIntyre.
+Our final live Creative Conversation of 2018 featured artist/advocate/activist Jessica Caldas and pastor/activist/organizer Michael Wortham.

 SEASON 6: PARTICULAR FREEDOM